TypalAcademy/proximal-projection-algorithm/docs/basis_pursuit.md

     options:
       show_root_heading: false

-Each benchmarked algorithm for solving the above problem is listed below.
+The update iteration benchmarked algorithm for solving the above problem is listed below and is followed by the function implementing it.

 ## Proximal Projection